root@krueger:~/products/simdex$ cat README

 Target repeated board and Dex Mode return behavior for active users.

-Target share of active users connecting a wallet and staying inside the SimDex surface.
+Target share of active users connecting a wallet and letting SimDex keep portfolio state inside the core surface.

 Trade intent 12%+